 BIFF is proud to announce that The Academy of Motion Picture Arts and Sciences® has named BIFF a qualifying festival in the category of Live Action Short Film.
 Winners of the BIFF Best Live Action Short Film award may qualify to enter the Short Films category of the Academy Awards® for the concurrent season provided the films otherwise comply with the Academy rules.

 The Narrative Short film winner will take home a cash prize of $1,000 and qualify for Academy Award consideration.
 BIFF is proud of the short film winners from past festivals that have gone onto successful careers and that have won Oscars.
 Shorts from previous editions include the Oscar-winning films WASP and TOYLAND as well as the Oscar-nominated films MIRACLE FISH; DEATH OF A SHADOW; ASAD; HENRY and EVERYTHING WILL BE OK.

--Films must have been completed after January 1, 2017
+-Films must have been completed by September 30th, 2018

 -BIFF will not consider previously submitted films